jgrimes10/udemy-ios-course/README.md

 ## What You'll Learn 🎓

 - Be able to build any app you want
-- Create a portfolio of apps to apply for juior developer jobs at a technology company
+- Create a portfolio of apps to apply for junior developer jobs at a technology company
 - Learn to work with Apple's latest UI Framework - SwiftUI
 - Create apps that use Machine Learning using Apple's new CoreML
 - Master app marketing so you can publish your apps and generate downloads